20+ BEST Things to Do in Florence for First Time Visitors

 - CLOSED on Mondays!

 As mentioned earlier, the Pitti Palace is where the Medici family moved after Palazzo Vecchio.
 Originally the residence of the Medici, the Pitti Palace is now an art museum.
 The Boboli Gardens, designed by the Medici, is a beautifully landscaped and luscious area.
-Along the greenery, you can find several statues, grotte, and fountains.
+Along the greenery, you can find several statues, grottoes, and fountains.

 Despite being in the same area, the Pitti Palace and Boboli Gardens have two different tickets.
 Therefore, you can choose whether to visit both for a discount price or only visit one.

-Ready to visit the Pitti Palace, or the Boboli Gardens, or BOTH?😍 Get the perfect ticket for you here!👇
+Ready to visit the Pitti Palace, or the Boboli Gardens, or BOTH? 😍 Get the perfect ticket for you here!👇

 9. Piazza della Signoria